caido/documentation/src/concepts/essentials/workflows/sdk.md

 ::: tip TIPS

+- You can convert a saved immutable [Request](#request) object into a RequestSpec object by using the `toSpec()` method. _Example_: `request.toSpec();`
 - The default HTTP Method utilized is GET.
-- You can include the schema, host and port to the URL - allowing you to easily pre-populate some of the properties.
+- You can include the schema, host and port to the URL - allowing you to easily prepopulate some of the properties.
-- Once initialized, the `host` component is extracted from the URL and used internally within the RequestSpec class.
+- Once initialized (_by supplying the constructor URL_), the `host` component is extracted from the URL and used internally within the RequestSpec class.
 To explicitly change the host, see the `setHost(host: string): void;` method below.
 :::

 #### `getHost(): string;`